Tuesday, April 29, 2025

 This Guide chillingly advises, "If the conduct persists, or the harassed person is afraid for any reason to confront the harasser ... the individual should bring the problem confidentially to the attention of the Affirmative Action Officer.
 This officer ...will immediately investigate any such allegations of sexual harassment in as confidential a manner as possible."

 Secret denunciation followed by a "confidential" investigation?
-That's the same procedure the Inquisition employed.
+That's the same procedure employed by the Inquisition, the KGB and the Gestapo!

 To encourage covert denunciations, hesitant accusers are urged to "...bring the problem confidentially to the attention of the Affirmative Action Officer, without fear of any retaliation, humiliation or recrimination."
 The Guide even reassures those contemplating denunciation, "Retaliation in any form (emphasis added) against a complainant who has exercised his or her right to make a complaint under this policy is strictly prohibited, even if the investigation concludes that no sexual harassment has occurredand will be cause for appropriate discipline, up to and including discharge."

 In other words, any vengeful and/or mentally imbalanced female can bring false charges and risk nothing.
 But anyone falsely accused risks dismissal if they don't take it lying down.
-An incentive for evil doing if there ever was one.
+This an incentive for evil doing if there ever was one.

-By the way, the complaintant is assured that all documents "will be expunged" from their record if they might have been "tainted" by the investigation.
-But should the alleged harasser be found innocent, there are NO guarantees that his/her personnel file will be similarly "expunged."
-How's that grab you?
+By the way, the accuser is assured that all documents relating to her accusation(s) "will be expunged" from her record because they might have been "tainted" by the investigation.
+However, if the alleged harasser is found to be innocent enough, there are NO guarantees that his personnel file will be similarly "expunged."

 Secret denunciations, clandestine hearings, immunity for traducers, the trashing of reasonable doubt, all are judged necessary to offset the purported victim's fear of retaliation.
-Of course, this encourages false charges from people who are just plain nuts or bent on revenging a just decision.
-Of course this inquisitional procedure is justified because when it comes to alleged sexual harassment, fairness and justice are needless encumbrances.
+Naturally, this encourages false charges from females bent on revenge, looking for other personal advantages, or who are just plain nuts.
+But the cause is thought to be so very urgent, that

 To further examine these and similar issues, see articles at www.newfoundations.com